talmolab/sleap-core-docs/docs/reference/command-line-interfaces.md

 ### `sleap-inspect`

 `sleap-inspect` gives you various information about a SLEAP dataset file such as a list of videos and a count of the frames with labels.
-If you're inspecting a predictions dataset (i.e., the output from running `sleap-track` or inference in the GUI) it will also include details about how those predictions were created (i.e., the models, the version of SLEAP, and any inference parameters).

 You can also specify a model folder to get a quick summary of the configuration and metrics (if available).